Abdelrahmans123/QuizApp/README.md

 # QuizApp
 A quiz application that allows users to test their knowledge in various subjects.
-It features a user-friendly interface, random question generation, and  multiple choice options, scoring system,
+It features a user-friendly interface, random question generation, multiple choice options, a scoring system,